 Hernando De Soto was notorious among early European explorers not only for his expeditions, but for his brutality toward natives of North and South America.
 Those violent tendencies peaked on Oct.
 18, 1540, in what is now southwestern Alabama.
 Entering the Indian fortress of Mabila, de Soto’s force was ambushed, and a couple of hundred Spaniards were killed.
 When the rest of de Soto’s force arrived as support, an enraged de Soto ordered an all-out attack that culminated in the compound being torched.
 At some point, justified self-defense turned to all-out massacre.
 The end result: 2,500 Indians were killed in the one-day event, the deadliest massacre involving Europeans and Native Americans.

 The event is usually overlooked in history books because it happened almost 250 years before the United States of America came into existence.
-However, the event remains the deadliest one-day massacre ever perpetrated on the North American continent.
-To put those 2,500 deaths in perspective, in the book The Wild Frontier: Atrocities During the American-Indian War from Jamestown Colony to Wounded Knee, author William M. Osborn estimates that from 1511 through 1890, in the area now known as the United States, there were an estimated 7,193 Native Americans and others killed in acts of atrocity by white settlers.
+To put those 2,500 deaths into perspective, in the book The Wild Frontier: Atrocities During the American-Indian War from Jamestown Colony to Wounded Knee, author William M. Osborn estimates that from 1511 through 1890, in the area now known as the United States, there were an estimated 7,193 Native Americans and others killed in acts of atrocity by white settlers.
 It’s debatable how he arrived at such an exact figure, yet it’s worth noting that more than a third of those deaths, some 2,500, occurred in a few hours that day in Mabila.